UniMath/agda-unimath/src/literature/introduction-to-homotopy-type-theory.lagda.md

 **Definition 7.3.2.** The standard finite types.

-TODO: is neg-one-Fin called that because it's "k - 1"?

-TODO: we could implement the pattern matching on `i(x)` and `*` instead of `inl x` and `inr *` by using pattern synonyms.
-Would we be interested in that?
+The point `⋆` is called `neg-one-Fin` because it represents the element `k - 1` under the inclusion into ℕ.

 ```agda
 open import univalent-combinatorics.standard-finite-types using